NeupaneSaksham/Wildlife-Safari-Reservation/README.md

 ## ✨ Features

-- 🏞️ Browse available safari tours
+- 🏞️ Select wildlife reserve packages
-- 📅 Check tour availability by date
 - 📝 Reserve a safari tour with customer details
 - 🔒 Secure reservation and confirmation system
 - 📊 Admin dashboard for tour and reservation management